mwcz/clayto-hugo/content/posts/046 - meet simpixel/index.md

 For a concise reference, see [PROTOCOL.md][protocol].

+---

 # The Ghost in the Recording

-The live demo at the top of this post the protocol, but it isn't connected to any WebSocket service.
+The live demo at the top of this post isn't connected to any WebSocket service.
 Instead, it's using a recording apparatus that I cobbled together.
 I pushed a configuration frame and a bunch of color frames into an array, converted their ArrayBuffers into base64 strings, and saved those into [a quite large JSON recording file][rec].

 I only mention it to lead up to the following.
 While editing the recording JSON file, I zoomed out a little and something caught my eye.
 I zoomed out